MissStrong/ICD2O/Notes/Unit 2/Note 05 - For Loops.md

 }
 ```

 A *for* loop takes these three parts and puts them all on one line, separated by semicolons.
-They use the keyword `for`.
+The keyword `for` is used.

 Here is the example from above rewritten using a *for* loop instead.